twinfoundation/federated-catalogue/packages/fed-catalogue-models/docs/reference/interfaces/IDataSpaceConnectorEntry.md

 ### offeredResource

-> **offeredResource**: `string`[] \| \{\}
+> **offeredResource**: `string`[]

-The resources offered by this Connector.
-A resource index is usually a relative reference to the default endpoint base URL.
-Nonetheless if the resource already declares an endpoint URL that one should be taken.
-It is captured the case where the Data Resource is supplied via a list of identifiers or through a map indexed by Id
+Offered resources.
+Probably in the future this wll be separated in a different entry so that a  Data Space Connector entry does not need to be modified when a new Data Resource is offered.

-#### Inherited from
+#### Overrides

 [`IDataSpaceConnector`](IDataSpaceConnector.md).[`offeredResource`](IDataSpaceConnector.md#offeredresource)